gradle/gradle/design-docs/play-support.md

 - handle .routes files
 - Ability for Routes compiler to prefer Java types in generated sources (i.e. SBT enablePlugins(PlayJava))

+## Feature: Basic support for assets in Play application

+### Story: Developer includes static assets in Play application

+Any files under `/public` in the application sources are available under `/assets` in the running application.

+### Story: Developer includes javascript and compiled coffeescript assets in Play application

+Add a coffee script plugin as well as JavaScriptSourceSet and CoffeeScriptSourceSets and permit multiple instances.

+    plugins {
+        id 'play-application'
+        id 'play-coffeescript'
+    }

+    model {
+        components {
+            play(PlayApplicationSpec) {
+                sources {
+                    extraCoffeeScript(CoffeeScriptSourceSet) {
+                        sources.srcDir "src/extraCoffeeScript"
+                    }

+                    extraJavaScript(JavaScriptSourceSet) {
+                        sources.srcDir "src/extraJavaScript"
+                    }
+                }
+            }
+        }
+    }

+- Default coffeescript sourceset should be "app/assets/**/*.coffee"
+- Compiled coffeescript files will be added to the jar under "public"
+- Default javascript sourceset should be "app/assets/**/*.js"
+- Processed javascript sourceset should be added to the jar under "public"

+#### Test cases
+- Coffeescript and javascript sources are visible in the components report
+- Coffeescript sources successfully compiled to javascript
+- Compiled coffeescript is added to jar under "public"
+- Javascript sources are copied directly into jar under "public"
+- Can provide additional coffeescript sources
+- Can provide additional javascript sources
+- Build is incremental:
+    - Change in coffeescript source triggers recompile
+    - No change in coffeescript source does not trigger a recompile
+    - Removal of generated javascript triggers recompile
+    - Removal of coffeescript source files removes generated javascript

+#### Open issues

+- Should provide a convenience for declaring gradle repo for javascript: a la JavaScriptRepositoriesExtension
+    - Might be cool to proxy the typesafe Play modules as well
+- Sample with javaScript and coffeeScript sources

+## Feature: Developer builds Play application distribution

+Introduce some lifecycle tasks to allow the developer to package up the Play application.
+For example, the developer may run `gradle stage` to stage the local application, or `gradle dist` to create a standalone distribution.

+- Build distribution image and zips, as per `play stage` and `play dist`
+- Integrate with the distribution plugin.

+### Implementation

+Play plugin:

+- Defines a distribution that bundles a Play server and Play application.

+# Milestone 1B

 ## Feature: Developer includes compiled assets in Play application (Javascript, LESS, CoffeeScript)

 Extend the standard build lifecycle to compile the front end assets to CSS and Javascript.